doom-neovim/doom-nvim/README.md

 ## Getting help

-Neovim is not very difficult.
-Although you will occasionally run into problems if you are not an advanced vimmer.
+Although Neovim is not very difficult, you will occasionally run into problems if you are not an advanced vimmer.
 When you do, here are some places you can look help:

 - [Our documentation][documentation] covers many use cases.